 Automation speeds up the reconciliation process, reducing manual efforts and freeing up resources for other tasks.

-The Cash Application Process
+How the Cash Application Process Works (Step-by-Step)

-Challenges in Cash Application Management
+Common Challenges in Manual Cash Application

 1. Unstructured Remittance Data